Life Events - Research and Travel: Medical Issues to Handle Before You Leave

 Changing Managed Care Health Plans

 If you are covered by an HMO (excluding GradCare) or U-M Premier Care and move outside the plan's service area for more than six continuous months, you can change your health plan.
-Contact the HR/Payroll Service Center within 30 days of your move.
+Call the SSC HR Contact Center at 734-615-2000 or 1-866-647-7657 (toll free) within 30 days of your move.
 Your new coverage will become effective the first day of the month after you move.
 You can change back to managed care coverage during the next available Open Enrollment period (usually in October) if you move back into the service area.
 If you are enrolled in an HMO and reside in another state (with the exception of the Toledo, Ohio, area) or country for more than six continuous months, you must change your health plan.

 If you are inside the U.S., file claims as you usually do.
 Reimbursement Claim Form